timcunningham/ColdCaption/README.txt

 5.This will give you a Message_ID.
 Wait a minute or two and get the response by using the message_ID in the receiveExample.cfm code: ( http://github.com/timcunningham/Coldcaption/blob/master//receiveExample.cfc )

-Your transcribed messag will be in the MESSAGETEXT section of the returned structure.
+Your transcribed message will be in the MESSAGETEXT section of the returned structure.